Hope and support for all

 This in-person group is for family members of an individual experiencing early psychosis.
 It runs in collaboration with the Island Health EPI Program and is facilitated by an Island Health clinician and a facilitator from our team.
 This is a drop-in group and registration is not required.
 We meet every 3rd Thursday of the month from 5pm-6:30pm at MHRP, 941 Kings Rd.

 PRISM is an open and welcoming support and connection-based group that addresses the stigma associated with mental health challenges in the 2SLGBTQIA+ community.
 This group was developed and is facilitated by individuals that identify as 2SLGBTQIA+.
 This is a drop-in group and registration is not required.
 We meet the 1st and 3rd Wednesday of the month from 5:30pm-7:00pm at MHRP, 941 Kings Rd.

 This monthly drop-in group is for male-identified individuals.
 This is social safe space to enjoy friendly conversation and discuss a wide variety of topics including men’s mental health and related interests.
-This group is peer-facilitated and meets the 3rd Monday of each month from 4:30pm to 6pm at the MHRP SI offices at 941 Kings Rd.
+This group is peer-facilitated and meets the 1st and 3rd Friday of each month from 4:30pm to 6pm at the MHRP SI offices at 941 Kings Rd.
 Registration is not required.